MovieLabs/OMC/OMC-JSON/Docs/Schema/Utility/Utility.md

 | ---------- | ------------ | ----------------------------- |
 |            | string, null | An IETF BCP 47 language code. |
 *Note: OMC-JSON users are expected to comply with valid language codes*

 #### tag
+A short string from a particular set, used for categorization and description.

 | Property | Constraint | Type                | Description                                                                         |
 | -------- | ---------- | ------------------- | ----------------------------------------------------------------------------------- |
 | domain   |            | string, null        | An indication of the set or system in which the tag values are relevant or defined. |